 Today’s post should be titled with a cry-face emoji.
 Not because it rained yesterday.
 Not because the current still is strong.
-Not because it took Doug 8 hours to fix a problem that would’ve taken a monkey about 15 minutes.
-Not even because of Pickwick Lock, even though we were stuck in the auxiliary chamber for 3 hours.
+Not because it took Doug eight hours to fix a problem that would’ve taken a blind monkey about 15 minutes.
+Not even because of Pickwick Lock, despite the fact that we were stuck in the auxiliary chamber for three hours.

 All in all, pretty good stuff there.

-But profound sadness still is the emotion of the day.
-For 4 months, we’ve had a cute little Mainship within about 1000 yards of us at virtually all times.
+But profound sadness still is the theme of the day.
+For four months, we’ve had a cute little Mainship within about a thousand yards of us at virtually all times.
 Brent and Karen have become family.
 And we don’t mean the creepy-cousin-who-just-got-out-of-prison-after-serving-time-for-the-“incident”-nobody-talks-about kind of family.
 We mean the kind of family with whom we’re already planning a Lake Powell houseboat trip.

-In the past 4 months, we’ve battled big waves together, dodged a flying cleat together, worked through blinding fog together, and shared roughly a bazillion meals, and laughs, and worries together.
+In the past four months, we’ve battled big waves together, dodged a flying cleat together, worked through blinding fog together, searched for “bagel shops” together, and shared roughly a bazillion meals, and laughs, and worries together.
 Today was our last day of cruising with them.
 The rest of our Loop will be awesome we’re sure, but it won’t be the same.
 We’re sure of that as well.

 Mr. Moseley once wisely advised Mrs. Hughes—long before they got married and had all that awkwardness over “wifely duties” and the reception location—that “The business of life is making memories.”
 We always will treasure our memories of traveling on America’s Great Loop with Brent and Karen Bazar.